-- Principle 1: A defined retail centres hierarchy - Principle 2: Centres are vibrant, accessible and distinctive - Principle 3: Centres are sustainable and innovative - Principle 4: A planning framework that supports the Strategy
+- Principle 1: A defined retail centres hierarchy - Principle 2: Retail centres are vibrant, safe, accessible and distinctive - Principle 3: Retail centres are innovative, environmentally sustainable planned to mitigate natural hazards - Principle 4: A planning framework that supports retail centres

-- Collaborate with relevant stakeholders to identify opportunities to support development around confirmed and future rail stations and major road infrastructure - Partner with the local community and relevant stakeholders to identify opportunities for Oran Park, Narellan, Camden Town Centre and Leppington Town Centre - Develop vision statements for Camden's key neighbourhood and local centres that set the future desired character and supports healthy and vibrant neighbourhood and local centres - Review planning controls for B1 Neighbourhood Centre, B2 Local Centre and B4 Mixed Use zoned land to reflect best practice planning and adopt a consistent approach across the LGA - Investigate opportunities to encourage and promote the nighttime economy in established centres - Identify options to encourage the early development of centres during precinct planning - Collaborate across governments to identify opportunities for digital and smart centres in Camden LGA through the Smart Western City Program - Continue work on the Leppington Town Centre Review.
+- Collaborate with relevant stakeholders to identify opportunities to support development around confirmed and future rail stations and major road infrastructure - Partner with the local community and relevant stakeholders to identify opportunities for Oran Park, Narellan, Camden Town Centre and Leppington Town Centre - Develop vision statements for Camden's key neighbourhood and local centres that set the future desired character and supports healthy and vibrant neighbourhood and local centres - Review planning controls for employment zoned land to reflect best practice planning and adopt a consistent approach across the Camden LGA. - Investigate opportunities to encourage and promote the nighttime economy in established centres - Identify options to encourage the early development of centres during precinct planning - Collaborate across governments to identify opportunities for digital and smart centres in Camden LGA through the Smart Western City Program - Finalise work on the Leppington Town Centre Review.

-Principle 1: A defined centres hierarchy
+Principle 1: A defined retail centres hierarchy

-The centres hierarchy provides certainty around the role and function of each centre, and guides infrastructure planning.
+The retail centres hierarchy provides certainty around the role and function of each centre, and guides infrastructure planning.